wushenrong/ranker-sorter/README.md

 ## License

 Ranker Sorter is licensed under the MIT License using SPDX expressions.
-Some code in the project is AI generated which they are licensed under the MIT-0 License.
+Some code is generated using AI in which they are licensed under the MIT-0 License.